danpush/t-rex-game-bot/README.md

 # T-Rex Game Bot
 A bot that plays the Google Chrome T-Rex game for you.
-The highest score this bot got to is over 100 000.
-It can consistantly hit around 50 000 points.
+It can consistantly hit around 50,000 points.
+Highest I've gotten is 100,000 but I'm sure it can go much higher.

-Keep in mind this currently doesnt use doesn't use key inputs, but rather direct function calls to the game
+When I had started this project I thought this would be at least 200 lines of code, and yet here I am hitting 6 figure scores where the bot itself is just 10 lines of code.
+Now obviously I have to simulate the key inputs, and that's what takes up the other 50 lines.

+I've been able to make it so short by finding a formula to calculate how far away I need to jump before an obsticle.
+I found this by just straight up playing the game and logging the exact speed of the T-rex and the distance away from the obsticle at the time of jumping.
+I had then put them into graphing software where I found the correlation between the speed and distance.
+Distance = Speed * 25.
+Always.

 ![HighScore](https://i.imgur.com/uAlZzuq.png)